 Camden County Health Officer Dr. Paschal Nwabo said they have employed “community ambassadors,” community and neighborhood leaders to knock on doors and to reach into virtually block-by-block education about the value of taking the vaccine.

-“We have a lot ambassadors out there now,” Nwabo said.
-“If they are hearing [about the vaccine] from their pastors and people they trust and see, they are more incline to accept the vaccine.
+“We have a lot of ambassadors out there now,” Nwabo said.
+“If they are hearing [about the vaccine] from their pastors and people they trust and see, they are more inclined to accept the vaccine.
 We are aware of vaccine hesitancy in the community and how strong it can be.”

 President Joe Biden has called for all locations to offer vaccines to everyone by May 1.
-Nwabo said getting the vaccine has been one of his biggest challenges, saying Camden is prepared to vaccinate more if the can get their hands on the vaccine.
+Nwabo said getting the vaccine has been one of his biggest challenges, saying that Camden is prepared to vaccinate more if they can get their hands on the vaccine.

 Washington said he experienced a slow start in Atlantic City as well, with Small pushing for more doses.
 Because of that effort, Atlantic City has gone from 400 doses at its mega-vaccination center at the Atlantic City Convention Center to more than 4,000 doses.

-Washington and Nwabo encourages people with questions to go to their county websites or go to the health department.
-They said people there will be patient and willing to answer any questions about facts and dispel misinformation about the vaccines.
+Washington and Nwabo encourage people with questions to go to their county websites or go to the health department.
+They said people there will be patient and willing to answer any questions and dispel misinformation about the vaccines.

-Virtually all health outlets in South Jersey like AtlantiCare in Atlantic City and the Kroc Center, and BB&T Pavilion in Camden are involved with assisting vaccine distribution.
-There will also be pop up clinics available as eligibility requirements continue to expand to the general population.
+Virtually all health outlets in South Jersey like AtlantiCare in Atlantic City, and the Kroc Center and BB&T Pavilion in Camden are involved in assisting vaccine distribution.
+There will also be pop-up clinics available as eligibility requirements continue to expand to the general population.

 About Author